Exploring Tlaquepaque, Mexico: Art, Culture, and 2026 Travel Guide

 Plan Your Tlaquepaque Trip:

-• Flights & Stays: I recommend using Expedia to compare direct flights to Guadalajaraand to book your stay at the Alt Hotel Toronto Airport for those early morning departures.
+• Flights & Stays: I recommend using Expedia to compare direct flights to Guadalajara and to book your stay at the Alt Hotel Toronto Airport for early-morning departures.

 • Guided Experiences: To truly go behind the scenes of the ceramics workshops, you can book curated Tlaquepaque tours via GetYourGuide.